Materials-Consortia/OPTIMADE/optimade.rst

 In contrast, the protocol for large property values is used by the server implementation to transmit a set of items that it deems too large to provide inside the normal OPTIMADE response.

 The main mechanism is provided through the query parameter :query-param:`property_slices` defined in section `Single Entry URL Query Parameters`_.
-Information relating to the ability of the server to handle this query parameter and the relevant ranges of indexes is provided using metadata property fields (see `Metadata properties`_) of the array property as defined below:
+Information relating to the ability of the server to handle this query parameter and the relevant ranges of indexes is provided using metadata property field :field:`array_axes` (see `Metadata properties`_).
+When the client request includes the query parameter :query-param:`property_slices`, the server MUST provide metadata for all properties for which including the subfield :field:`requested_slice` of the :field:`array_axes` is MANDATORY (see below).
+The field :field:`array_axes` is defined as follows:

 - :field:`array_axes`: List of Dictionary.
   A list of dictionaries which provide information related to the axes of an array property, which is relevant for slicing.